A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 Note: Whether on your homepage or other pages, consider including call-to-actions, depending on what you want your visitors to do (e.g. contact you, download a form, subscribe to your email list etc.).

 - About: it is too often neglected and botched.
 Wrongly.
 Because this page is often very popular, sometimes more so than the home page.
 Here, take the opportunity to reveal yourself a little more, tell us about your background, your mission or your vision of the job.
-But if you had to remember one thing: talk little about yourself and focus on your target audience, on the benefits your services can bring them.
+But just remember one thing: talk little about yourself and focus on your target audience, on the benefits your services can bring them.

 - Privacy notice: this page is not glamorous but you have to create one.